SiTheMon/SiTheMon/README.md

 - 👋 Hi, I’m @SiTheMon
 - 👀 I’m interested in coding and guitars
-- 🌱 I’m currently learning kotlin / Android
+- 🌱 I’m currently learning python, kotlin / android
 - 💞️ I’m looking to collaborate on anything but not prominsing I will be of any use (unless you want music)
 - 📫 How to reach me / message me
 <!---